All Episodes

 The FBI should not be in the business of investigating political differences, policy differences, personal opinions.

-And yet they thought they obviously thought that they knew better than us than we the people.
+And yet they thought they obviously thought that they knew better than us, than we the people.

-And this two year conspiracy to undo an elect duly elected president that continues today is a direct result of rogue upper echelon, highly powered individuals deciding they know better than we know.
+And this two-year conspiracy to undo an elect duly elected president that continues today is a direct result of rogue upper echelon, highly powered individuals deciding they know better than we know.

-Because there's a lot of people, Comey, McCabe, Yates, Rod Rosenstein, all likely committing fraud on a Pfizer court.
+Maybe he's not going to give these guys a pass because there's a lot of people, Comey, McCabe, Yates, Rod Rosenstein, all likely committing fraud on a FISA court.

 Think about that.